dave1010/Asdfghjkl/README.md

 overlay windows span each connected `NSScreen` to visualise the grid refinement and highlight the current target.
 Grid rows follow the keyboard layout from top to bottom so the highlight tracks the expected key column and row.
 Each grid cell is labelled with its keyboard key using a translucent fill so you can map inputs to tiles without obscuring the screen.
-A full-screen zoom preview now captures a live snapshot of the active region (when Screen Recording permission is granted) so you can see exactly where a click will land as you refine the grid.
+A full-screen zoom preview now captures a live snapshot of the active region (when Screen Recording permission is granted) using true pinch-to-zoom behavior—the target point stays fixed at its screen position while everything scales around it, exactly like zooming on a phone.
 The preview only appears after the first refinement, locks to the display that owns the targeted region, and zooms in by 150% on first focus (then by another 50% per refinement) so the destination is easy to verify without covering other overlays.
 Key presses are consumed while the overlay is
 active: letters refine the grid (and move the cursor to the refined centre), `Space` clicks, and `Esc` cancels.